Paul Faraci

-Early life and work
+Early life and career

-Faraci was born in Chicago, Illinois to Piero and Flora Faraci, well-regarded Champaign restaurateurs and small business owners (owners of Great Impasta and Jane Addams Book Shop in Downtown Champaign).
+Faraci was born in Chicago, Illinois to Piero and Flora Faraci.
+Both were well-regarded Champaign restaurateurs and small business owners.
+HIs father Piero owned an italian resturaunt named the Great Impasta and his mother Flora owned the Jane Addams Book Shop in Downtown Champaign.
 Faraci later opened and operated his own restaurant in Downtown Champaign, the City of New Orleans.
-Faraci has worked for the Illinois Department of Commerce and Economic Opportunity and the Illinois Treasurer.